 This Tuscan Panzanella salad recipe is extremely simple using just a basic few ingredients.
 Yet the preparation makes a huge difference.

-Panzanella was originally invented to use up stale bread, and the ingredients are almost always the same.
+Panzanella was originally invented to use up stale bread in a tomato salad, and the ingredients are almost always the same.
 Yet there are various ways of making it, and I think the preparation makes a huge difference.
 That’s why I always make an infusion of balsamic vinegar instead of just using plain white wine vinegar.
 It may take a few minutes longer, but the taste becomes so much better.

 3 slices of hard bread (If you haven’t got stale bread it should be toasted.
 Otherwise the bread turns to mush)